 The instructors generally cover what to expect on the day of the examination, how to take a computerized exam, time that is needed for each question, and some test-taking strategies.
 Our instructors are all licensed and knowledgeable of the examination process.

-The cost for taking a licensure preparatory course is $75 for members of NASW, and $150 for nonmembers.
-(Students may want to consider joining NASW as a student membership is $48.
+(Students may want to consider joining NASW as a student membership is $57.
 Meaning, if you are a current student, it is cheaper to join NASW and sign up for the prepartory course as an NASW member than paying full price as a nonmember.
 Click here to join NASW.)

 In the event you register for a class and are unable to attend the refund policy is as follows: 5 days prior to the event send an e-mail to email@example.com

-Licensure Preparatory Courses are largely scheduled in the late spring and fall to accomodate graduating students.
+Licensure Preparatory Courses are largely scheduled in the late spring and fall to accommodate graduating students.
 Please click on the following listed dates to view information and register.
-If you are interested in scheduling a class in your area, please email Tara@nasw-pa.org .
+If you are interested in scheduling a class in your area, please email firstname.lastname@example.org .
 One and two day course offerings are available.
-New option available: if you would like your manual prior to the start of the course we can mail it to you.
-For this service there is an additional $10 fee.

 Please know by registering for this class you are not registering to take the examination.
 Applications must be filed with the State Board prior to applying to take the examination with ASWB.
-More information on the process is located within the FAQ section (Member's only).
+More information on the process is located within the FAQ section.

-To register for any course below, visit the calendar HERE or click on the prep class
+To register for any course below, visit the calendar HERE and sort by licensure prep

 The study manual contains 250 pages for review.
 The manual is designed to allow readers to become more comfortable with the exam content and style.
 The manual discusses areas you will be tested on and provides study materials related to those areas.
 A sample test is also included to help you prepare.